-There simply is NO SUCH THING as a single ideal cannabis dosage (especially when it comes to edibles)!
+There simply is NO SUCH THING as a single ideal marijuana edibles dosage that works for everyone!

-This fact continually frustrates budding cannabis cooks (pun intended) who want an easy answer.
+This fact continually frustrates budding cannabis cooks (pun intended) who want an easy answer to how to get a safe dosage for marijuana edibles.

 States are imposing arbitrary dosage caps (usually 10 mgs. per serving).
 The media is filled will terror inducing tales about people eating too much marijuana and going to the emergency room.
 Not necessary!
 Please read this article on what to do if you or someone you know ingests too much marijuana, before you involve an expensive and unnecessary emergency room visit.